 Currently, NuPEA is undertaking activities towards carrying out preliminary site investigations, to determine the most optimal site for an NPP, out of the two Preferred Sites.
 The optimal site will thereafter undergo detailed site characterization, and Site Evaluation Report (SER) prepared, as part of the application for an NPP Site License.
-Table 3-10 below summarizes the environmental issues at the candidate sites, this provides additional factors for consideration during site characterization and evaluation of the preferred site.
+Table 3-10 below summarizes the environmental issues at the candidate sites (in the coastal basin and the Lake Victoria basin), this provides additional factors for consideration during site characterization and evaluation of the preferred site.